This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Add rice vinegar, soy sauce, sugar, and katsuobushi.

-- Add the red chili pepper and bring the mixture to a boil.
+Add the red chili pepper and bring the liquid to a boil over medium heat.

-- Cook on low heat until the liquid is almost evaporated, about 20-25 minutes.
+Once boiling, reduce heat to low and simmer until the liquid is almost evaporated, about 20-25 minutes.
 If kombu is still not tender, add water and continue to cook.

 - Sprinkle sesame seeds and ready to serve.